profSeeger/QGIS-Tableau-Workshops/docs/about.md

 ---
-title: "About Me"
+title: "About"
 permalink: /about/
 ---

-My name is **Your Name**.

-This site documents my work for **LA5880**, including GIS exercises, assignments, and a final project.
+The workshops will be taught by Professor Christopher J. Seeger, GISP, ASLA

-I am a professor at Iowa State University, I majored in Landscape Architecture and much of my work focuses on data crowdsourcing, geospatial technology and data visualization.
-I am originally from North Dakota. etc. etc.
+Seeger is a professor of landscape architecture and an extension specialist at Iowa State University.
+His work focuses on data crowdsourcing, geospatial technology and data visualization.